How did you

 I don't really like the beach that much.
 What I

-of cultures.
-When you're in the mood for Thai
+pot of cultures.
+When you're in the mood for

-food, a French movie or some Salsa dancing, it's
+Thai food, a French movie or some Salsa dancing,

 What are your plans for the future?

-in the near future.
-Even though I still enjoy
+systems in the near future.
+Even though I still

-like the idea of developing a mark for a company
+etc., I like the idea of developing a mark for

-that represents and sells the client.
-An identity
+a company that represents and sells the client.

-system is a fairly quick turnaround time compared
+An identity system is a fairly quick turnaround

-to a brochure or a Web site and less headaches
+time compared to a brochure or a Web site and

-production wise.
-I am also planning on growing
+less headaches production wise.
+I am also planning

 What American artist inspires you most?